inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 ### 2. Supply voltage definitions:
 In modular design, all the modules/block require a steady DC source, since a 28nm PDK Technology node of Synopsys was adopted, a 1.8V supply is considered for the design.\

 vdc = 1.8V

 vss = 0V

 ## 4 Bit CLA adder Testbench:
+Fig. 29 shows the testbench set-up for the final 4-bit CLA adder block, with appropriate input pulses acting as inputs for the CLA adder, and supply voltages.
+Further steps after creation and executing testbench results are elaborated in simulation results

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155745282-eec4019b-3b30-46b3-84a8-7a3c10c3a816.png">